Last Updated on December 6, 2023 by Sharon Advik

 A compatible iOS® or AndroidTM smartphone* with the free Canon Camera Connect app* can wirelessly control the Camera’s exposure settings, including aperture, shutter speed, ISO, focus, and shutter.

-You can review images on the EOS 80D without taking them out of the bag.
+You can review images on the EOS 80D without removing them from the bag.

 You can quickly transfer and save images directly from the Camera to a smartphone using a compatible smartphone with the Camera Connect app* installed.